Leo42-byte/imitation-learning-in-robot-swarms/README.md

 1. Install [ARGoS3] and ensure it runs correctly.

-2. Running Experiments
+2. Running Experiments：
-argos3 -c configs/imitation_learning.argos
+argos3 -c imitation_learning.argos

 Note: The demonstrator's trajectory shape and number of repetitions can be adjusted by modifying the variables polygon_sides and demo_repeat_target in the Lua controller file.